telerik/kendo-intl/docs/num-parsing/index.md

 ### Percentage

-It parses strings representing percentages with locale specific separators and percent symbol.
+It parses strings representing percentages with specific separators and percent symbol of the locale.
 The parsed number is divided by 100.

     import { parseNumber } from '@telerik/kendo-intl';